Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks

-\textbf{Synthetic Data Analysis} We systematically analyze the impact of synthetic data on the performance of \ourmodel-Small and \ourmodel-Large using different combinations of training datasets.
+\textbf{Synthetic Data Analysis.} We systematically analyze the impact of synthetic data on the performance of \smallm~and \largem~using different combinations of training datasets.
 Table \ref{tab: synth_data} presents the results for the base models, models trained with additional human-generated Arabic data, and models enhanced using synthetic subsets such as MSA, domain-specific, and dialectal data.
-When comparing the initial \ourmodel-Small (average score of 32.46) to its version trained with synthetic MSA data, we observe a significant increase in average performance to \textbf{48.42}, representing an improvement of more than \textbf{16 points}.
-Similarly, \ourmodel-Large benefits from a \textbf{6.52-point} boost in average performance (from 55.39 to 61.91) with the inclusion of synthetic MSA data.
-Inclusion of Synthetic data in Although synthetic data significantly enhances model performance, it can introduce biases due to the reliance on specific patterns in the generated content.
-We ensured our synthetic data generation diversity by varying the data sources and generating dialectal data for multiple regions, including Egypt, Morocco, and the Gulf states, to mitigate this.
-We also analysed our models by examining whether MSA data received higher accuracies in retrieval tasks in \autoref{tab: synth_data}.
-Further, our synthetic data generation pipeline was subjected to human verification for correctness and balance across cultural contexts.
-Although synthetic data significantly enhances model performance, it can introduce biases due to the reliance on specific patterns in the generated content.
-We ensured our synthetic data generation diversity by varying the data sources and generating dialectal data for multiple regions, including Egypt, Morocco, and the Gulf states, to mitigate this.
-We also analysed our models by examining whether MSA data received higher accuracies in retrieval tasks in \autoref{tab: synth_data}.
-Further, our synthetic data generation pipeline was subjected to human verification for correctness and balance across cultural contexts.
+When comparing the initial \smallm~(average score of 32.46) to its version trained with synthetic MSA data, we observe a significant increase in average performance to \textbf{48.42}, representing an improvement of more than \textbf{16 points}.
+Similarly, \largem~benefits from a \textbf{6.52-point} boost in average performance (from 55.39 to 61.91) with the inclusion of synthetic MSA data.